rjorton/ICTV-ReportChapters/README.md

 **RJO ToDo:** create python version of script so that it can run on windows.

-Obivously, this step can be ignored if not doing hoverable hyper-linked references.
+Obviously, this step can be ignored if not doing hoverable hyper-linked references.

 ## Overview ##